kaspervd/casanova/README.md

   4. `make install`
   5. Set the location in your path: `set path = ($path /some/folder/bin)` Note that patchelf now only works in this instance of your shell.
 You can also permanently add patchelf to your path in .cshrc.

-5. Modify and run the script **install_casanova**.
+4. Modify and run the script **install_casanova**.

-6. Modify the **casanova_startup** script which was automatically placed in the CASA installation directory.
+5. Modify the **casanova_startup** script which was automatically placed in the CASA installation directory (the directory of step 2).

-7. Add `alias casanova "source /net/dedemsvaart/data2/kvdam/casa_installation/casanova_startup"` to your .cshrc file.
+6. Add `alias casanova "source /net/dedemsvaart/data2/kvdam/casa_installation/casanova_startup"` to your .cshrc file.
 Note that you should change the path to the **casanova_startup** script in your casa installation directory and not to the one in the directory where you stored this repository.
 This way everything stays in the same directory and you can later delete this repository on your computer without disabling casanova.

-8. Restart your shell (or `source ~/.cshrc`) and type `casanova` or `casanova myscript.py`.
+7. Restart your shell (or `source ~/.cshrc`) and type `casanova` or `casanova myscript.py`.

 Note: I ran into problems with *libgfortran.so.3* and *libgfortran.so.3.0.0*.
 My other programs now preferred this fortran library over others (i.e.: version `GFORTRAN_1.4' not found (required by /usr/lib64/atlas/libtatlas.so.3)).
 I fixed this very bluntly by removing the libgfortran files from the \_\_casac\_\_ directory and storing them in a new folder called not_needed_libraries in the python_packages directory.
 I sort of hope that GFORTRAN_1.4 is newer and backwards compatible.
 For now, it seems to work.

 Extra Task
 ----------
-ftw() is added, more info will follow.
+A user-contributed task ftw() is automatically added.
+This new task is adapted from the regular ft() task but now also takes W-projection into account.
+The task is made by R. J. van Weeren.

 Notes
 -----